Boosting the Generalization Ability for Hyperspectral Image Classification using Spectral-spatial Axial Aggregation Transformer: Experiments

+To assess the classification performance of the proposed model, we compared it with some established methods for hyperspectral image classification.
+These methods include 1DCNN Classifier\cite{ref8}, 2DCNN-LR\cite{ref15}, 3-DCNN-based FE model\cite{ref16}, M3D-DCNN\cite{ref17}, RNN\cite{ref9}, as well as four Transformer-based models, the traditional ViT \cite{ref18}, SpectralFormer \cite{ref19}, morphFormer \cite{ref19_1} and SSFTTnet\cite{ref19_4}.
+The parameter configurations for these network structures and the training sample size is set according to the default settings specified in their respective references.

-\item {For SaaFormer, the embedded spectrum with 128 units is fed into two cascaded transformer encoder blocks for HS image classification.
-Each encoder block consists of a four-head axial aggregation attention layer, an MLP, and a GELU nonlinear activation layer.
-The dropout layer is employed after encoding positional embeddings and in MLPs for inhibiting 10\% neurons. the patch size is empirically set as $5\times 5$.}
+As for SaaFormer architecture, it employs an embedded spectrum with $d=128$ channels.
+The embedding is further segmented into $K=2$, $c_1=128$, $c_2=32$ spectral clips, which is then processed through two consecutive transformer encoder blocks for classification.
+Each encoder block includes a four-head axial aggregation attention layer, a MLP layer and a GELU nonlinear activation layer.
+To enhance model robustness, a dropout layer is applied after encoding positional embeddings and within the MLPs, with a 40\% dropout rate.
+And we use the Adam optimizer \cite{ref22} with a batch size of 128 to train the model with a weight decay of 5e-3 and learning rate of 5e-4.
+In addition, these methods used a step scheduler with a gamma of 0.9, steps of size tenth of the total epochs, and trained during about 500 epochs.